usalko/fluent/doc/md/code-gen.md

 ```

 `init` will create the 2 schemas (`user.go` and `pet.go`) under the `ent/schema` directory.
-If the `ent` directory does not exist, it will create it as well.
+If the `fluent` directory does not exist, it will create it as well.
 The convention
-is to have an `ent` directory under the root directory of the project.
+is to have an `fluent` directory under the root directory of the project.

 ## Generate Assets